-From time to time, TBC may receive corporate support services from its NextEra affiliates.
+Pursuant to Rule V.E. and D.20-05-012, TBC receives corporate support services from its affiliates.
 Costs for shared corporate support services are charged consistent with FERC's requirements for affiliate transaction pricing, consistent with Section 6.8 below.

-For purposes of the Compliance Plan, TBC considers that shared corporate support services may from time to time include those services listed in Rule V.E.
-In addition, and as TBC will request from the Commission, TBC may from time to time utilize the following services as shared corporate support services: employee recruiting, engineering, and transmission operations services.
+For purposes of the Compliance Plan, TBC considers that shared corporate support services include those services listed in Rule V.E.
+In addition, TBC utilizes the affiliate services approved in D.20-05-012, including but not limited to employee recruiting, engineering, and transmission operations services.